srpr0grammer/task-api/README.md

 ## 💬 About the repository

-Repository where in creating and updating a taska in the database
+Repository where in creating and updating a task in the database
 ## ⚠ Prerequisites for project execution

 * docker